mcaiox/100-DOC/log.md

 # 100 Days Of Code - Log, Round 1

 Only managed to do 42 consecutive days as I took a break during the winter holiday period.
-I will start again in the new year and will be logging my progress [here](log2.md)
+I have started again in the new year and will be logging my progress in for learning in general which will include coding [here](log2.md)

 ### Day 1: Monday November 9, 2020